nsturjo/EvolutionOfAntlrTechnology/README.md

 ## Build instruction

-The main.py file needs to be executed using any python compiler
+The main.py file needs to be executed using python compiler which supports python 3.7 PyGithub needs to be installed using 'pip install PyGithub' command

 ## Run instruction